Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-{ From a global perspective, the most relevant feature (the one with largest Shapely value) is the geographic distance: as expected, a large distance between origin and destination contributes to a reduction of flow probability, while a small distance leads to an increase (Figure \ref{fig:explanation_shap_uk}a).
-The population of the destination (``D: Population'' in Figure \ref{fig:explanation_shap_uk}) is also globally relevant.
-However, in contrast with the usual assumption of the gravity model that the flow probability is an increasing function of the population, we find that population has a mixed effect, with high values of the population's feature (red points in Figure \ref{fig:explanation_shap_uk}a) that may also contribute to a decrease of the predicted flow.
-This is probably because residential areas have a high population, but are not likely destinations of commuting trips.
-Instead, other geographical features related to commercial and industrial landuse, healthcare, and food are more relevant than population.}
+From a global perspective (Figure \ref{fig:explanation_shap_uk}), one of the most relevant features with large Shapely values is the geographic distance: as expected, a large distance between origin and destination contributes to a reduction of flow probability, while a small distance leads to an increase.
+The population of the destination (``D: Population'' in Figure \ref{fig:explanation_shap_uk}) is also globally relevant, especially in Italy and New York State.
+In England however, in contrast with the usual assumption of the gravity model that the flow probability is an increasing function of the population, we find that population has a mixed effect, with high values of the population's feature (red points in Figure \ref{fig:explanation_shap_uk}a) that may also contribute to a decrease of the predicted flow.
+A possible explanation is that residential areas have a high population, but are not likely destinations of commuting trips, while other geographical features related to commercial and industrial landuse, healthcare, and food are more relevant than population.
 For instance, locations having a large number of food facilities, retail, and industrial zones are predicted to attract commuters.
 On the other hand, locations with health-related POIs and commercial land use are predicted to have fewer commuters.
+Differently from England, in Italy and New York State (Figure \ref{fig:explanation_shap_uk}b,c) the populations in the origin and destination locations are the features with the strongest impact on the model output.
+In particular, both a small population in the origin and a large population in the destination increase the flow probability.
+The fact that populations and distance are more relevant than other geographic features in Italy and New York State explains why the Nonlinear Gravity model (NG) outperforms the Multi-Feature Gravity model (MFG) in these two countries: a deep-learning model that is able to capture the existing nonlinear relationship between populations and distance can accurately predict the flow probabilities, while the other geographic features only bring a marginal contribution.